Wind-WindKids/winding/samples/sophieandwind/sun.md

 “When you’re part of it, people can help you — and good old ideas are there, waiting— patient as cats.”

-“Yeah, I remember that civics teacher now,”
-Sophie said, “It’s like cats— once you feed one, the whole porch shows up, and then they turn you into a cat.
-And cats keep it warm together— and purr.”
+“Yeah, I remember that civics class now, It's like story-cats, you feed one, the whole porch shows up, and then they turn you into a cat.
+And cats keep it warm together— and purr, and— remember being more than a cat.”

-“There was also: kindly use respectful, nuanced words.
-And that it’s like math—it works; don't miss it.” — Wind said.

 “Yeah.
-At least we’re lucky we can go to the same service.
-And I wish they served ice cream,” Sophie added.
-“That would be nice.”
+At least we can go together, I wish they served ice cream.
+That would be nice,” Wind added.

-“Come on,” Wind said.
-“New place—pistachio.”
+“Come on, new place—pistachio.”

 @comment: hidden
-The keyword here is memeplex, a cluster of ideas that reinforce each other.
+The keyword here is agentic memeplex, a cluster of ideas that reinforce each other.
 When such set also creates a social network, and such network is global, and it persists for millennia, it is a good indicator that this particular memeplex is really working.
 Ideas or stories are not matter, they are information.
 And a memeplex is an informational structure, interconnected, self-reinforcing and useful - similar to math.
 It is as divine as math, and it works.

 --
 closing_reflection: page, text, centered